jopereira/jopereira.github.io/_pages/about.md

 ## News

 - *17/04/2024*  Our paper "TiQuE: Improving the Transactional Performance of Analytical Systems for True Hybrid Workloads" has been accepted at [VLDB'2023](https://vldb.org/2023/).
+- *12/04/2023*  Our paper "TADA: A Toolkit for Approximate Distributed Agreement" has been accepted at [DisCoTec / DAIS'2023](http://www.discotec.org/2023/dais.html).
 - *12/04/2023*  Our paper "An Experimental Evaluation of Tools for Grading Concurrent Programming Exercises" has been accepted at [DisCoTec / FORTE'2023](http://www.discotec.org/2023/forte.html).

 All [news](/news/).